Elaine Hsiao: Research and career

 Hsiao moved to the research groups of Rustem F. Ismagilov and Sarkis Mazmanian.
-In 2015, Hsiao joined the UCLA Brain Research Institute as an assistant professor.
-She was made an associate professor in 2020.
+In 2015, Hsiao joined the UCLA Department of Integrative Biology and Physiology as an assistant professor.
+She was promoted to an associate professor in 2020.
 Hsiao is interested in microbes and how they regulate brain development and behavior.
 These microbes impact the brain by serving as moderators for neurotransmitters and neuropeptides, and are involved with complicated neurological behaviors.
 Alterations in the levels of these neuro-active molecules are involved in autism and Parkinson's disease.

 Hsiao investigated how the maternal microbiome impacts fetal brain development.
 She found that depleting the microbiota of a maternal gut damaged fetal brain development, altering the specific genes which are switched on and how axons between neurons formed.
 She showed that there were fewer axons which connect the thalamus to the cortex, and gave rise to sensory impairments.

 In 2013, Hsiao delivered a TEDx talk on how microbes can alter brain function.